Posts

 Image

 PISTACHIOS: SUPPORTS GUT HEALTH A recent study from Penn State brings fresh insight into how what you eat before bed can shift the balance of bacteria in your gut—and why that matters, especially if you’re managing prediabetes.
 The research found that swapping your usual nighttime carbs for pistachios did more than add variety to the routine; it actually encouraged the growth of beneficial gut bacteria.
-In the study, 51 adults with prediabetes replaced their typical bedtime carb snack—think a slice or two of whole-grain bread—with about two ounces of pistachios every night for 12 weeks.
-The results stood out: the pistachio group experienced a boost in helpful bacteria like Roseburia and other members of the Lachnospiraceae family.
+In the study, 51 adults with prediabetes replaced their typical bedtime carb snack—such as a slice or two of whole-grain bread—with approximately two ounces of pistachios every night for 12 weeks.
+The results stood out: the pistachio group experienced a boost in beneficial bacteria, such as Roseburia and other members of the Lachnospiraceae family.
 These microbes produce butyrate, a compound that supports the gut lining and helps reduce inflammation.
-At the same time, bacteria linked to adverse health impacts, such as Blautia hydrogenotrophica and Eubacterium flavonifractor, declined....
+At the same time, bacteria linked to adverse health impacts, such as Blautia hydrogenotrophica and Eubacterium flavonif...

 SUGAR SUBSTITUTE MAY HARM THE BRAIN